dr-evo/sins2-autocast/readme.md

 Community autocast enhancements for vanilla.

 Modifies simulation - all players in multiplayer must have this mod.
+May affect save games - games saved with this mod may not be loadable without it (due to a marker buff for animosity used to prioritize vengeance).

 Built for patch 1.45 (Eivonn's fine) , 2025-10-06+